taviso/swisstable/README.md

 swisstable_map_insert ENTRY completed in 3 seconds, 261506 duplicates
 ```

 Pretty impressive default performance without any tuning.
-I think the answer is
-"yes, you should consider switching C code to Swiss Tables if you have
-performance critical hash tables".
+Certainly results will depend on workload, but I think you should consider switching C code to Swiss Tables if you have performance critical hash tables.

-You can extend the wrapper code to allow specifying custom hashing routines,
-and so on (not implemented yet).
+You can extend the wrapper code to allow specifying custom hashing routines, and so on (not implemented from C yet).

 # Example